LIVING ON THE WILD SIDE

-Hi Power Cycles makes a lot of great custom bikes for customers.
-They also make their own production bikes, and the Revolution is their flagship model.
+Hi Power Cycles create some great custom bikes for customers.
+They also manufacture their own production bikes, and the Revolution is their flagship model.
 It can be customized with a more powerful motor and a bigger battery, and we’ve seen the guys go on rides in the wilderness with solar panels to give them a bit more ride time while they stop for lunch.

 Motor: 5000W rear hub motor (option up to 7000W)